TikTok's Aquaphor & Mascara Hack Looks Like A Lash Lift

 ADVERTISEMENT

 Parched lips?
 Put some Aquaphor on them.
 Ragged cuticles?
 Aquaphor is great for those.
 Cracked feet?
 Aquaphor, of course.
-Considering the do-all product's popularity (just take a look at the five-star reviews on the Boots website), it was only a matter of time before people found a use for it in their makeup routines — and this week, they're mixing it with mascara.
+Considering the do-all product's popularity, it was only a matter of time before people found a use for it in their makeup routines — and this week, they're mixing it with mascara.

 @marneedowell This will change your life i promise 🤩 #lashes #eyelashes #aquaphor #eyelashhack #mascarahack #aquaphorlashes #beautyhack ♬ Kiss Is Better with You (Remix) - Isintah